Why sustainability matters

 These are all a converters dream with incredible bargains if you’re prepared to rummage around:

 The Next Closet

 Clothing swap parties and events are huge in the US and they’re taking off here too.
 Even the V&A got on board with their ‘Green Champions’ all-staff clothes swapping event which was a raving success.
 Let’s do more of these.

 Vintage kilo sales

 This is where you pay for the clothes you’ve found by weight, rather than as individual pieces.
 Often linked to textiles recycling plants, kilo sales can be found in town halls and event spaces.
 My step-daughters are obsessed and travel all over the place picking up other people’s trash and turning it into their own personal treasure.
-Check out Oxfam’s Kilo sale survivors guide so you know what to expect.
 Go online to find one near to you – they’re happening all over the place.

 The power is in our hands